 Since our first road trip together, the carful of kids have explored national parks and earn Junior Ranger badges from the National Park Service.

 The badges are free and collectible souvenirs.
-The go-to program for families and over the years, I’ve learned just as much as my kids.
+As the go-to educational program for families, I’ve learned just as much as my kids.

-The badges are a great way to show teachers that kids keep learning while on vacation.
-My 11-year-old had a project on Yellowstone National Park and he wore his hat.
-He got 5 points of extra credit.
+The badges show teachers that kids keep learning while on vacation.
+My 11-year-old gave an oral report on Yellowstone National Park where he wore his hat.
+He earned 5 points of extra credit.

 What’s a Junior Ranger